 In case a collecting banker has realized the cheque, he should pay the proceeds to the customer as per his (customer's) direction.
 Generally, the amount is credited to the account of the customer on the customer's request in writing, the proceeds may be remitted to him by a demand draft.
-In such circumstances, if the customer gives instructions to his banker, the draft may be forwarded.
+In such circumstances, if the customer gives instructions to his banker, the draft may be Precaution to be taken before a Cheque for Payment and Statutory Protection - Collecting Banker Duties and Stationary Protection forwarded.
 By doing so, the relationship between principal and agent comes to an end and the new relationship between debtor and creditor will begin.